 - Coriander powder – 2 tsp

 - Salt – To taste

-1. Marinate the fish with the ingredients under marinade for around 30 mts.
+1. Marinate the fish pieces with the ingredients under marinade for around 30 mts.

-2. Heat around 1 tbsp oil in a wide non-stick pan.
+2. Heat around 2 tbsp coconut oil in a wide non-stick pan.
 Add the ginger, garlic, sliced onion and green chillies.
 Saute well at medium heat.
-When the onion turns brown add the tomatoes and curry leaves.
+When the onion turn golden, add the tomatoes and curry leaves.

-3. When the tomatoes are mashed well, lower the heat and add the turmeric powder, chilli powder, coriander powder, pepper powder and fennel powder.
+3. When the tomatoes get mashed up, lower the heat and add the turmeric powder, chilly powder, coriander powder, pepper powder and fennel powder.
 Check for salt.
 Mix well and lay the marinated fish pieces on the masala.

 1) You can shallow fry the marinated fish pieces and add to the masala.
 That way it will remain more firm.

 this too well written. i have taken a print out of this recipe. thank you

 Thanks a lot..

 Hope you will like it..We are looking forward to your feedback..

 Iyoooo kandittu kothivarunnu kettoooooo…Adipoli..Nice clicks and presentation…